-- Provide oversight of the risk management program ensuring that the processes in place to identify and manage risks are effective - Receive periodic risk reporting from the Bank on risk exposures and plans - Chief Executive Officer (CEO) supported by the Senior Management Committee ("SMC") and its sub-committees - Reviews and recommends risk appetite and risk management frameworks and policies to the Board - Reviews and approves risk management standards supporting Board-approved policies - Oversees implementation of the risk management frameworks, policies, and standards to ensure effectiveness - Promotes a strong risk culture through tone at the top, leadership, accountability, open and transparent communication and escalation of issues - Ensures strategic objectives and plans align with the Bank's stated risk appetite and that the risks relating to strategic initiatives are understood and managed - Receives regular reporting on enterprise-wide risk exposures and escalates to the Board risks exceeding the Bank's risk appetite. - Chief Risk Officer (CRO) supported by the ERM & Compliance Teams - Recommends risk appetite/limits and risk management frameworks, policies and standards to the SMC and relevant sub committees - Develops and implements risk management tools and methodologies and provides support to management for the identification, assessment, mitigation and monitoring of risks. - Provides independent challenge to management's risk management activities, including policy/standard development, risk assessment and reporting - ${\odot}$ $\,$ Monitors risk across the Bank and escalates significant risks or concerns or incidents of non-compliance to the CEO $\,$ - Monitors changes in the business environment, including legal and regulatory requirements, and assesses impact on the Bank's risk exposures - Provides timely reporting on enterprise-wide risk exposures to the Senior Management Committee and the Board - Provides risk management education, training, and advice. - Other Oversight Functions (e.g., Finance and Human Resources) - Recommend policies and standards to the SMC for specific risks (e.g., HR Code of Conduct, Finance - Capital Management) - Monitor and provide reporting on these risks and escalate significant risks or concerns or incidents of non-compliance to the CRO and CEO - Provide education, training, and advice on these risks. - Management (Risk Owners) - \circ $\;$ Assumes ownership of the risks in their business $\;$
+- Board of Directors, supported by their sub-committees - Review and approve the Bank's Enterprise Risk Management framework and risk appetite statements - Provide oversight of the risk management program ensuring that the processes in place to identify and manage risks are effective - Receive periodic risk reporting from the Bank on risk exposures and plans - Chief Executive Officer (CEO) supported by the Senior Management Committee ("SMC") and its sub-committees - Reviews and recommends Enterprise Risk Management framework and risk appetite statements to the Board - o Reviews and approves risk management standards supporting Board-approved policies - Oversees implementation of the risk management frameworks, policies, and standards to ensure effectiveness - Promotes a strong risk culture through tone at the top, leadership, accountability, open and transparent communication and escalation of issues - Ensures strategic objectives and plans align with the Bank's stated risk appetite and that the risks relating to strategic initiatives are understood and managed - Receives regular reporting on enterprise-wide risk exposures and escalates to the Board risks exceeding the Bank's risk appetite. - Chief Risk Officer (CRO) supported by the ERM & Compliance Teams - Recommends Enterprise Risk Management framework and risk appetite statements , policies and standards to the SMC and relevant sub committees - Develops and implements risk management tools and methodologies and provides support to management for the identification, assessment, mitigation and monitoring of risks. - Provides independent challenge to management's risk management activities, including policy/standard development, risk assessment and reporting - Monitors risk across the Bank and escalates significant risks or concerns or incidents of non-compliance to the CEO and the Board as appropriate - Monitors changes in the business environment, including legal and regulatory requirements, and assesses impact on the Bank's risk exposures - Provides timely reporting on enterprise-wide risk exposures to the Senior Management Committee and the Board - Provides risk management education, training, and advice. - Other Oversight Functions (e.g., Finance and Human Resources) - Recommend policies and standards to the SMC for specific risks (e.g., HR Code of Conduct, Finance - Capital Management) - Monitor and provide reporting on these risks and escalate significant risks or concerns or incidents of non-compliance to the CRO and CEO

-- Manage day-to day-operations of their business and ensures that internal controls are designed and operating effectively - Identify, assess, mitigate, measure, monitor, and report on risks in their areas of responsibility and adhere to the Bank's established risk appetite, policies, and standards - Promote a risk management culture and establishes effective internal controls within their areas - Complete risk mitigation action plans within proposed timelines and regularly reports status of action plans - Escalates risks or concerns to the CRO in a timely manner. - Internal Audit - Provide independent assurance on the effectiveness of governance, risk management and control processes including compliance with the ERM framework, related policies and practices, and regulatory requirements.
+- Provide education, training, and advice on these risks. - Management (Risk Owners) - $\circ$ $\;$ Assumes ownership of the risks in their business - Manage day-to day-operations of their business and ensures that internal controls are designed and operating effectively - Identify, assess, mitigate, measure, monitor, and report on risks in their areas of responsibility and adhere to the Bank's established risk appetite, policies, and standards - Promote a risk management culture and establishes effective internal controls within their areas - Complete risk mitigation action plans within proposed timelines and regularly reports status of action plans - Escalates risks or concerns to the CRO in a timely manner. - Internal Audit - Provide independent assurance on the effectiveness of governance, risk management and control processes including compliance with the ERM framework, related policies and practices, and regulatory requirements.